 FAQ - Mailing a letter to Germany

-How do I correctly address mail being sent to Germany?
+How do I correctly address mail being sent within and to Germany?

-It is customary to leave a space between the Street and the line with the Post Code and city.
+It is sometimes customary, but not necessary, to leave a space between the street and the line with the Post Code and city.
+For example a personal address may look like this:

 Name of Recipient